ScanBot: A Benchmark for Precision Robotic Surface Scanning with Industrial Laser Profilers: The ScanBot Benchmark

-Our goal is to develop a dataset that enables research on tool-specific embodied perception beyond traditional manipulation.
-The dataset should support generalization across diverse scan tasks, object geometries, and tool configurations.
-It should also facilitate instruction-conditioned policy learning, where the robot interprets high-level language commands to perform surface scanning under real-world constraints.
+Our goal is to develop a benchmark that enables research on tool-specific embodied perception beyond traditional manipulation.
+Unlike conventional embodied datasets that focus on discrete object interactions, ScanBot emphasizes high-precision, tool-mediated surface scanning under real-world sensing constraints.
+The benchmark is structured to promote generalization across diverse scan tasks, object geometries, and inspection objectives, while enabling instruction-conditioned policy learning where robots must interpret high-level language commands to generate feasible and stable scanning motions.
 In this section, we describe the design of ScanBot, including our data collection setup, task structure, and dataset composition.